isomerpages/moe-angmokiosec/_curriculum/Design and Technology Nutrition and Food Science.md

   </tr>
   <tr>
     <td class="tg-nlyn">2</td>
-    <td class="tg-24tc">D&amp;T<br><br>Project 1: Night Light<br>Project 2: Catapult Challenge<br><br><br><br><br><br><br>FCE<br></td>
+    <td class="tg-24tc">D&amp;T<br><br>Project 1: Balancing Toy <br>Project 2: Night Light<br><br><br><br><br>FCE<br></td>
-    <td class="tg-nlyn">Students learn basic electronics and simple soldering in the Night Light Project.<br>Students learn basic mechanisms and working principles and apply the knowledge in the designing and making of the catapult.<br>Students experience working with acrylic and jelutong in Night Light Project and jelutong in Catapult Project.<br>Students will go through 2 to 3 practical lessons to acquire more basic culinary skills, and showcase their kitchen hygiene and safety knowledge.<br>A simplified coursework where students need to conduct some form of research and present their information either in a poster, report or PowerPoint slides.Lessons will focus on the following:<br><br><br>Diet related health problems<br>Nutritional needs of different age groups<br>Evaluation of food<br>Food culture in Singapore</td>
+    <td class="tg-nlyn">In Secondary 2, students learn Shape Borrow technique to sketch ideas for their 2 projects.
+Students also learn basic electronics in the Night Light Project. <br> Students experience working with jelutong (wood) in the Balancing Toy Project, and acrylic and jelutong in the Night Light Project.<br><br>Students will go through 2 to 3 practical lessons to acquire more basic culinary skills, and showcase their kitchen hygiene and safety knowledge.<br>A simplified coursework where students need to conduct some form of research and present their information either in a poster, report or PowerPoint slides.Lessons will focus on the following:<br><br><br>Diet related health problems<br>Nutritional needs of different age groups<br>Evaluation of food<br>Food culture in Singapore</td>
     <td class="tg-nlyn">Secondary 2</td>
   </tr>
   <tr>